 Conventional experimental research, for good reason, has developed certain principles to guide its conduct.
-These principles are appropriate for certain types of research;
+These principles are appropriate for certain types of research; but they can actually inhibit effective change.
+Action research has had to develop a different set of principles.
+It also has some characteristic differences from most other qualitative methods.

-•Most scientific research proves or disproves a hypothesis and using Empirical research is usually the most reliable method. •Most situations dealing with Learning Outcomes require circular study and using Action research is the most reliable method.
+•Most scientific research is linear and using Empirical research is usually the most reliable method. •Most situations dealing with Learning Outcomes require circular study and using Action research is the most reliable method.